ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/pack-migration-cmsis-v6/device_support.md

 - [LLVM Toolchain (v16 and above)](https://developer.arm.com/Tools%20and%20Software/LLVM%20Toolchain)
 - [IAR Embedded Workbench for Arm (v9.30 and above)](https://www.iar.com/ewarm)

 Before migrating your project, please make sure to use one of these toolchains.
-This learning path will use Arm Compiler for Embedded v6 going forward.
+In this learning path you will use the Arm Compiler for Embedded v6 toolchain.

 ## Update device support

-In a first step, you need to update the device support:
+To update the device support, you will need to follow the steps outlined below:

-- Switch from assembly based to [C-based startup files](#create-c-based-startup-code).
+- Switch from assembly based code to [C-based startup files](#create-c-based-startup-code).
 - [Create scatter files](#scatter-file-creation) to [place the stack and heap](https://developer.arm.com/documentation/101754/latest/armlink-Reference/Scatter-loading-Features/The-scatter-loading-mechanism/Placing-the-stack-and-heap-with-a-scatter-file).
 - [Update the pack](#cmsis-pack-update) with the new contents.